damienyong/aokp-huawei-p6/README.md

 repo sync

-copy files from my github in the repro
+copy files from my github in the repo

 . build/envsetup.sh hwp6_u06